How to Make a Spray for Dust Mites

 To make it yourself, here’s what you need:

 - 30 drops of essential oil (lemon, eucalyptus, lavender, cypress, cinnamon, etc)

 The first time you apply this spray you’ll significantly reduce the mite population for about two months.
-To keep the area free from these organisms, however, you need to periodically reapply the spray every two or three months.
+To keep the area free from these organisms, however, you need to periodically reapply the spray for dust mites every two or three months.

-Another solution is to spray your rooms every day using essential oils like lavender, mint, peppermint, or pine, to ensure you have fresher air.
+Another solution is to spray your rooms every day with essential oils like lavender, mint, peppermint, or pine, to ensure you have fresher air.
 In addition, the smell is very pleasant.

-- Keep the humidity low, below 50%.
-Using a dehumidifier in the bedroom can reduce your chances of developing a dust allergy.
+- Keep the humidity below 50%.
+Using a dehumidifier in your bedroom can reduce your chances of developing a dust allergy.
 In addition to this, you can by a hygrometer to measure the humidity levels in your home.

 - Keep your rooms ventilated.
 Open the windows and turn on a fan to prevent dust particles and mites from accumulating.
-Just air out your house for 15 minutes a day.
+Try to air out your house for 15 minutes a day.

 - Try to let sunlight get in all your rooms.
 A well-lit room isn’t an ideal space for mites to develop.

 - Wash your sheets and curtains in hot water.
 That helps eliminate any mites living in them.

 - Keeping your mattress clean is key, because it’s where you spend most of your time when you’re in contact with mites, and they’re probably there in large numbers.
 Make sure to spend some time cleaning your mattress and apply the spray liberally to remove all dust particles.
 Do this on a regular basis to prevent them from accumulating on your mattress again.